Did you know it’s the year of the Linux Admin?

 My team spends most of their time working on site.

 Q22.
-How often will you want to work remote or from home if it is allowed?
+How often will you want to work remotely or from home if it is allowed?

 On-call and working from home are both very real wants/needs so be clear to set a true expectation.

 Every day something new is released that makes a Linux admin’s job even more exciting.

 Q23.
 Tell us how you stay updated on all the new open-source tools?

 Q24.
 Are you a member of any user groups?

 Q26.
 Do you have a test lab at home, or online?

 Q28.
 Tell us which version of Linux you prefer and why it is better than the others?

 Good talent are always learning on their own time.
 Be mindful if all someone is concerned about is company sponsored training.